176 asylum seekers evacuated from Libya to Rwanda | english.lokmat.com

 176 asylum seekers evacuated from Libya to Rwanda

-The United Nations High Commissioner for Refugees (UNHCR) said on Friday it evacuated 176 vulnerable asylum seekers from Libya to Rwanda on a humanitarian flight.
+Tripoli, Dec 11 The UN Refugee Agency (UNHCR) announced that it has evacuated 176 vulnerable asylum seekers from Libya to Rwanda on a humanitarian flight.

 "It's relieving to see more people evacuated to safety in Rwanda.
 We commend the leadership of this country and our supporters for their generous backing of efforts to revive the hope of the evacuees," said Ahmed Baba Fall, UNHCR representative to Rwanda.